marcglasberg/async_redux/README.md

 Note the reducer above has direct access to both the counter state (`state.counter`) and to the action state (the field `amount`).

-We will show you later how to easily test sync reducers, using the **StoreListener**.
+We will show you later how to easily test sync reducers, using the **StoreTester**.

 Try running the: <a href="./example/main.dart">Increment Example</a>.